partapparam/partapparam/README.md

 <br />

 ## Hi 👋, I'm Param
-### A passionate, self-taught full-stack data engineer looking for my first job as an engineer after a successful 6 years in Sales.
+### A passionate, self-taught full-stack data engineer searching for a full-time role as an engineer after a successful 6 years in Sales.
 ##### 2 years ago, I began my learning journey and started building projects in React, Node, and Python at night, while managing to:
 - _Hit 201% of my quota_,
 - _Signed my company's largest US client and 3 out of the top 10_